olingerc/home-assistant-addons/water_meter_ocr_from_image/README.md

 ## Coding the actual addon

 All credit goes to https://github.com/bvlaicu/home-assistant-addons/tree/master/meter-reader.
 I just changed the code to get the latest image from a remote location instead of a camera.
 This because I have a flash attached to my camera.
 I have one homeassistant automation which activates the falsh and saves a picture to my NAS.
 This addont hen retrieves the lates image and uses Amazon Rekogniion to extract the value.

+### Data structure
+My NAS has a `water_meter` folder which contains the latest image in a `latest` folder and all previously taken pictures in `previous`.
+The `take_snapshot` shell command in Home Assistant moves content from `latest` into `previous` and gets a picture from the camera and stores it in `latest`.
+Picture filenames contain the timestamp of when the picture was taken.
+My home assistant automation uses the shell command but turns the flash on before and off after.
+This addon is just supposed to take the picture in the latest and extract the data.
+It stores the name of the latest image and only extracts new data if the name changes.